 Request the input of agents and you’ll be empowering customer service teams by showing appreciation for their knowledge.
 Your marketing strategies will also be more impactful when using the knowledge of your team to customize your advertisements and brand message.

 Assessing skills and investing company time and resources into training is expected for new team members.
 But training shouldn’t stop after the hiring process.

 Your team must stay competitive to be a leader in your industry as markets and technologies continue to evolve.
-Consider mentorship programs as a resource, and make the programs easily accessible.
+Consider mentorship programs or mentor matching software as a resource to connect mentees and mentors, and make the programs easily accessible.